Jerry Pinto

-Jerry Pinto (born 1966) is an Indian English poet, novelist, short story writer, translator, and journalist based in Mumbai, India.
-Pinto's works include Helen: The Life and Times of an H-Bomb (2006), which won the Best Book on Cinema Award at the 54th National Film Awards, Surviving Women (2000) and Asylum and Other Poems (2003).
+Jerry Pinto (born Jeronimo Pinto, 22 May 1966) is an Indian poet, novelist, short story writer, translator, and journalist based in Mumbai, India.
+He writes in English.
+Pinto's works include Helen: The Life and Times of an H-Bomb (2006), which won the Best Book on Cinema Award at the 54th National Film Awards, as well as Surviving Women (2000) and Asylum and Other Poems (2003).
 His first novel Em and the Big Hoom was published in 2012.
-Pinto won the Windham-Campbell prize in 2016 for his fiction.
+Pinto won the Windham-Campbell Literature Prize for Fiction in 2016.
 He was awarded the Sahitya Akademi Award in 2016 for his novel Em and the Big Hoom.

 Early life

 Jerry Pinto was born in Goa, India.
-He is a Roman Catholic and of Goan origin.
+He is a Roman Catholic.
 He grew up in Mahim, Bombay.
 Pinto received a liberal arts degree from Elphinstone College, University of Mumbai, and a law degree from Government Law College, Mumbai.

 Career

-Pinto' 2006 book about the Indian actress Helen titled The Life and Times of an H-Bomb, went on to win the National Film Award for Best Book on Cinema in 2007.
+Pinto's 2006 book about the Indian actress Helen titled The Life and Times of an H-Bomb, won the National Film Award for Best Book on Cinema in 2007.